Jones Matrix Characterization of Optical Elements via Evolutionary Algorithms: Experimentation

-Given that it is relevant that the ES method is able to characterize a system in any given trial, we explore a redefinition of the PM and SBX operators to reduce the number of outliers.
+Given that it is relevant that both EA and GA methods be able to characterize a system in any given trial and for any optical element, we explore a redefinition of the PM and SBX operators to reduce the number of outliers.
 Therefore, we explore the mimicry of continuity in our search space by allowing the $\alpha$ and $\beta$ values of an individual's genotype to mutate beyond the previously imposed boundaries with the aim of preventing the search from getting stuck when the eigenvectors are located in or near the boundaries.
-Thus, we extend the PM and the SBX boundaries of $\alpha \in [-\pi/4, \pi/4]$ and $\beta \in [-\pi/2, \pi/2]$ to $\alpha \in [-\pi/2,\pi/2]$ and $\beta \in [-\pi,\pi]$.
-In other words, we initiate our individuals randomly over the Poincaré sphere in the same manner as before, but we now extend the search space by loosening the limits in the variation operators in order to prevent the creation of the previously imposed boundaries.
+Thus, we extend the PM and the SBX boundaries of $\alpha, \beta \in [-\pi/4, \pi/4]$ to $\alpha, \beta \in [-\pi/2,\pi/2]$.
+In other words, we initialize our individuals randomly over the Poincaré sphere in the same manner as before, but we now extend the search space by loosening the limits in the variation operators in order to prevent the creation of the previously imposed boundaries.
 We can imagine this as the creation of a second wrapping over the sphere to simulate the periodic nature of the search space.

-Thus, we create the same experimental set-up but redefine the variation operators boundaries.
-We only show the results with the best outcomes for each algorithm, so Table~\ref{tab:EA-extended} shows the results for the \mplea with $\eta_m = 100$ and Table~\ref{tab:GA-extended} shows the results for the \mplga with $\eta_c=20$ and $\eta_m=100$.
-In each Table we highlight the best result for the different values of $\mu+\lambda$.
-We can see that the main goal of reducing the number of outliers was achieved, in both ES the percentage of outliers dropped down to 0\% for all both one $\mu+\lambda$ combination in the case of the \mplea and near 0\% for the \mplga.
+Thus, we create the same experimental set-up but redefine the variation operators bounds.
+This time, the best case for the \mplea was obtained with $\eta_m = 100$ and for the \mplga with $\eta_m = 100$ and $\eta_c = 20$.
+Due to space restrictions, we only present the tables containing said best results, Table~\ref{tab:EA-extended} shows the results for the \mplea with $\eta_m = 100$ and Table~\ref{tab:GA-extended} shows the results for the \mplga with $\eta_m = 100$ and $\eta_c = 20$.
+We can see that the main goal of reducing the number of outliers was achieved, in both cases the percentage of outliers dropped down to 0\%.
 Plus, the mean number of evaluations were also reduced.
-Over-all, the \xpxea{1}{1} was the best performing algorithm with 106 average evaluations.
+Over-all, the \xpxea{2}{1} was the best performing algorithm with $103.16$ average evaluations.